HarishAtGitHub/harishatgithub.github.com/_posts/2015-08-28-CAP-Theorem.md

 Ok , what about CA ?

 Whenever the nodes are distributed, there is a requirement that nodes need to communicate with each other or some master server. so there is compulsory communication .
-So when there is communication becomes a must, the chances of it getting disrupted also becomes something that cannot be ignored.
+So when communication is some factor that is unavoidable, the chances of it getting disrupted also becomes something that cannot be ignored.

 So I am not sure if a pure CA system that is distributed can exist.